Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide_DRAFT.md

 # 1. Introduction

-This document provides an implementation guidance for deploying peer to peer energy trading services using the Beckn Protocol ecosystem.
+This document provides an implementation guidance for deploying peer to peer (P2P) energy trading services using the Beckn Protocol ecosystem.
+Peer to peer energy trading enables energy producers (prosumers) to directly sell excess energy to consumers.

-## 1.1.
-What is P2P Energy Trading?

-Peer-to-Peer (P2P) energy trading enables energy producers (prosumers) to directly sell excess energy to consumers without going through traditional utility intermediaries.
-This enables:

-- **Decentralized Energy Markets**: Direct trading between producers and consumers
-- **Grid Optimization**: Better utilization of distributed energy resources (DERs)
-- **Renewable Energy Promotion**: Incentivizes green energy production
-- **Cost Efficiency**: Reduces transmission losses and intermediary costs
+- Utilities enable such decentralized energy exchange in order to encourage local balancing of supply & demand, reduce transmission losses, congestion and promote the green energy.
+- It can boost the demand when the supply is abundent, say during mid-day solar or nightly wind, because consumers may find a lower price in a marketplace than the price of importing from utility.
+- It could also boost renewable energy supply if producers discover a higher price for it than the utility export price.
+- It can reduce losses for the grid operator if they are obligated to buy back the surplus energy at a fixed rate which could be higher than the spot price, during solar hours.
+It also unlocks new revenue streams for the grid operator as they have full visibility to and can charge wheeling charges for any peer to peer energy trade happening on their transmission lines.
+- Finally, it can increase the cash in-flows for a large prosumer who has accumulated large credit with the utility due to net-metering policies, but cannot redeem it for cash.
+- This achieves beneficial outcomes for producer, consumer and the utility (and in turn redces bills for other consumers not participating in the trade.)
+- Such P2P trade is virtual (non-binding) in the sense that it is made before the delivery hour and is based on best estimate of load & generation, but the real energy flows may deviate from the trade contract.
+But the incentive of a better revenue by adhereing to the contracted energy flows as well as the cost of deviation cited in contract, naturally aligns incentives of consumers & producers to deliver the contracted energy flows.
+- Each P2P trade contract references a real or a virtual meter, against which the deviations are measured post-facto.
+  Utility may keep track of the sanctioned (maximum allowed) load or generation at each meter and can limit the amount of energy trades via a network policy.
+Physical meters belong to prosumers.
+  Virtual meters may belong to aggregators and have zero power flows during delivery.
+  Such aggregators can establish peer to peer relationship with many producers and consumers and balance pre-delivery supply & demand, since any deviation of net trade flow away from zero (real power flowing through virtual meter) will be penalized.

 ---

 # 2. Scope

-This document covers:

-TODO
+* Architecture patterns for peer-to-peer energy marketplace implementation using Beckn Protocol
+* Discovery of energy trading partners.
+* Some recommendations for BAPs, BPPs and NFOs on how to map protocol API calls to internal systems (or vice-versa).
+* Session management and billing coordination between Beckn and OCPI protocols

 This document does NOT cover:

-TODO
+* Processes for customer onboarding, meter validation and settlement.
+* Fraud prevention: e.g. if a producer strikes a deal with two consumers, settlement mechanics should be aware of total commited trade flows at a meter and apportion the shortfall against it.
+* Cyber-security and best practices to ensure privacy of market participants by guarding of personally identifiable information data.
+* Escrow services to cover the cost trade participant reneging or defaulting on payment.

 # 3. Intended Audience

-* Consumer Application Developers (BAPs): TODO
+* Consumer Application Developers (BAPs).
-* Technology Integrators: Building bridges between existing OCPI infrastructure and new Beckn-based marketplaces
+* Technology Integrators: Building bridges between existing beckn v1 P2P trading infrastructure and new Beckn v2 based marketplaces
-* System Architects: TODO
 * Business Stakeholders: Understanding technical capabilities and implementation requirements for peer to pee trading strategies
 * Standards Organizations: Evaluating interoperability approaches for future energy trading standards development